 Lifelong learning and knowledge exchange

 The Baltic Smart Water Hub is a multifunctional online portal aiming at connecting water experts in the region.
-The Hub provides most recent good practices, technical solutions and tools on a broad array of water-related issues such as wastewater treatment, storm water management, fresh water solutions, river-basin and lake areas management.
+The Hub displays good practices, technical solutions and tools on a broad array of water-related issues such as wastewater treatment, storm water management, fresh water solutions, river-basin and lake areas management.

 Outputs targeted at smart energy management